ryanmarta/marta-tools/README.md

 The app now surfaces a clearer message when `yfinance` is missing so you know the failure is coming from dependency installation rather than the app logic.

+## About this Codespace notice

+If you see the GitHub message saying everything is contained in this codespace and you can publish the branch later, it simply means your work is local to this temporary cloud environment.
+Nothing is pushed to GitHub until you choose **Publish Branch** (or delete the codespace to discard it).
+The Streamlit app and all changes you make here stay private unless you publish.